 Note that although the top row of the table_array is in ascending order in this example, this is not essential, because the [range_lookup] argument is set to FALSE (requiring an exact match).

 Cells A1-F3 of the following spreadsheet show body types relating to body mass index (BMI), for the ranges 0-18.4, 18.5-24.9, 25.0-29.9 and over 30.

 Cell C6 shows the user's current BMI, which is 23.5, and cell C7 shows the Hlookup function that is used to look up the body type that relates to this BMI.

 The Hlookup function in the above spreadsheet returns the result "Normal Weight", which is the correct body type for a BMI of 23.5.

-Also, further examples are provided on the Microsoft Office website.
+Also, for further information on the Hlookup function, see the Microsoft Office website.